Do you need a masters or PhD to work in data science?

 Although an advanced degree in data science can garner lots of attention from potential employers, not everyone has the time or money to earn one.
 But you don't have to give up your dream of becoming a data scientist — many programs, including the MITx MicroMasters® data science and statistics program offered on edX — combine self-study and flexible traditional education to give your résumé the boost you need to get hired.

 MicroMasters programs focus on helping working professionals gain new skills and qualify for higher-paying positions.
-These courses offer credits toward a degree from the issuing institution, potentially creating a pathway to earning a master's or PhD at institutions like the Massachusetts Institute of Technology (MIT).
+Additionally, MicroMasters programs can be applied for credits in 50+ graduate degree programs, including a PhD at the Massachusetts Institute of Technology (MIT) and a master's at Harvard University, if you are admitted to those programs.

 Because machine learning technology is progressing so rapidly, data scientists may need to continuously gain skills as the field evolves.
 MicroMasters programs can help you stay up-to-date with trends and advancements without committing to an advanced degree program.